This is how a heat loss survey works (MCS compliant)

 Planner often a Safety surcharge.
 This compensates for fluctuations in user behavior, extreme weather conditions and heat losses due to aging buildings or thermal bridges.
 According to the standard, this supplement is not required, but planners often add 10%.
 As a result, the heating system provides sufficient power even under unexpected conditions.

-Outcome: The heating load for the living room, including safety surcharge, is approximately 471 W.
+Outcome: The heat loss for the living room, including safety surcharge, is approximately 471 W.

-The example shows the calculation of the heating load for an individual room.
-In practice, experts calculate the heat load for the entire building.
-They consider each room individually, calculate transmission and ventilation heat losses and summarize the results into a total heating load.
+The example shows the calculation of the heat loss for an individual room.
+In practice, experts calculate the heat loss for the entire building.
+They consider each room individually, calculate transmission and ventilation heat losses and summarize the results into a total heat loss.

-Experts such as heating installers, energy consultants or TGA planners carry out the heat load calculation.
-They have the necessary expertise and software so that they can carry out the calculation precisely and in accordance with standards.
+Experts such as heating installers, energy consultants or TGA planners carry out the heat loss survey They have the necessary expertise and software so that they can carry out the calculation precisely and in accordance with standards.

-- Energy consultant: The heat load calculation is often carried out as part of state-sponsored renovation programs.
+- Energy consultant: The heat loss survey is often carried out as part of state-sponsored renovation programs.
 They not only plan efficient heating systems, but also check the energy quality of the building.
 In addition, they provide information on suitable funding opportunities for energy measures.

-How much does a heat load calculation cost?
+How much does a heat loss survey cost?

-In a single-family home, the costs for a heating load calculation are typically between 400 and 1,000 euros.
+In a single-family home, the costs for a heat loss survey are typically between 400 and 1,000 euros.
 The exact price depends on the size of the building and the effort required.
 If the calculations are particularly complex by an energy consultant, the costs can be higher.

-How long does a heat load calculation take?
+How long does a heat loss survey take?

-What is the difference between a rough and detailed heat load calculation?
+What is the difference between a rough and detailed heat loss survey?

-The Difference between a simple and detailed process Read in accuracy.
+The difference between a simple and detailed process Read in accuracy.
 The approximate calculation uses standard values and is only used as a guide.
-The detailed calculation in accordance with DIN EN 12831 is based on precise building data and is mandatory for new buildings and renovations.
+The detailed calculation in accordance with standards is based on precise building data and is mandatory for new buildings and renovations.
 It provides precise results for heating planning and ensures that the legal requirements of the Building Energy Act (GEG) are met.

-Funding only with heat load calculation in accordance with DIN EN 12831
+Funding only with heat loss survey in accordance with DIN EN 12831

-A heat load calculation in accordance with DIN EN 12831 is a prerequisite for state heating subsidies as part of federal funding for efficient buildings (BEG).
+A heat loss survey in accordance with DIN EN 12831 is a prerequisite for state heating subsidies as part of federal funding for efficient buildings (BEG).
 This includes the KfW subsidy No. 458 for the purchase and installation of a new, climate-friendly heating system and KfW Loan No. 358, 359 for individual measures for the energy-efficient renovation of residential buildings that have already been subsidized.
-Access to these subsidies is not possible without a heat load calculation.
+Access to these subsidies is not possible without a heat loss survey.

-Optimize your heating planning with a precise heat load calculation!
+Optimize your heating planning with a precise heat loss survey!
 Take advantage of this opportunity and book a free demo.
 Convince yourself of the benefits without obligation and experience how easy and efficient our calculation tools make your work easier.